poupas/ethdont/README.md

 ## What is this?
-ethdont splits an existing BLS12-381 key using Shamir's secret sharing using a chosen threshold.
+ethdont splits an existing BLS12-381 key using Shamir's secret sharing with a chosen threshold.
 Each key share is then imported into a Dirk distributed wallet.

 ## Build